The Rural Texas Summit Agenda: Voices for Change

 MC/Chris Mosser is the Podcast Director at Progress Texas, where he hosts and produces progressive news and commentary.
 A longtime Austin broadcaster, he also supports Democratic events and organizations across Texas, using his media expertise to amplify progressive voices.

-Kendall Scudder- Chair, Texas Democratic Party- Kendall Scudder is the Chair of the Texas Democratic Party.
+Kendall Scudder- Kendall Scudder is the Chairman of the Texas Democratic Party.
 A native Texan and graduate of Sam Houston State University, he has been active in Democratic politics, previously serving as the party’s Vice Chair for Finance.
 He has emphasized the importance of reconnecting with grassroots organizers and voters and has pledged to work hard for Rural Texans!

 Nancy Thompson- Founder of Mothers Against Greg Abbott, a nationally recognized grassroots movement mobilizing Texas moms and voters to defend public education, reproductive freedom, and Democracy.